OctavianRotari/CV/README.md

 ## Experience

 I was also employed for building the website of the Rotari Autotrasporti srl during the course.
 I was responsible for developing the project from scratch.
-The technologies that I used were Node.js with Mongodb and express for the back-end and Html Css and Jquerry for the front end.
+The technologies that I used were Node.js with Mongodb and express for the back-end and Html Css and JQuery for the front end.